-Gabriel will operate under the ICMC, which was developed to "minimize risks to workers, communities and the environment from the use of cyanide in gold mining, and reduce community concerns about its use."
+Gabriel is committed to operating under the ICMC, which was developed to "minimize risks to workers, communities and the environment from the use of cyanide in gold mining, and reduce community concerns about its use."
 Mine tailings will be handled so that they will contain very low concentrations of cyanide, far below the 10 ppm limit adopted by the EU in the Mine Waste Directive, the strictest in the industry globally.

 The ICMC, which is a voluntary industry program developed under the authority of the United Nations Environment Program (UNEP) and the International Council on Metals and the Environment (ICME), currently comprises international companies involved in the production or transportation of cyanide, as well as gold mining companies.
 It was developed in 2000 to raise design and operational standards in response to past concerns involving cyanide at gold mines, including at Baia Mare, in Romania in January 2000.

 For more information on the ICMC and for a list of signatory's please visit the ICMI website at www.cyanidecode.org.